 - The applicant must have conducted at least 15 mediations as the sole mediator or the mediation chairperson.

 - Observation by and approval of the Regional Assessment Committee (RAC) (at least three Chartered Mediators – the“Assessors”) of the applicant conducting an actual mediation or a mediation role play as a sole mediator.

-Please contact your Regional Affiliate for Application Forms, Filing fees and any specialized Criteria:
+Please contact the follow Regional Affiliate for their Application Forms as they may have specialized Criteria:

 If your Regional Affiliate does not have a customized application form, please complete this form: ADRIC C.Med Designation Application Form.